CheatModeON/coron-api/README.md

 Install the libraries specified on setup.py.

-The Restful server runs on Azure
+The Restful server runs on Azure and Heroku

 # API
 'info': 'GET /api/v1'